perpetualintelligence/docs/docfx_project/articles/picli/concepts/intro.md

 # Concepts
 This section introduces the basic concepts within the `pi-cli` terminal framework.
 It covers fundamental components and their roles in command processing, routing and execution.
-For a comprehensive understanding and in-depth details, refer to the [detailed section](details/intro.md) in the documentation.

 ## [Terminal](xref:PerpetualIntelligence.Terminal.Runtime.Terminal)
 A terminal is a Unicode text-based construct designed for executing commands, automating workflows, and processing scripts.
 Each terminal session is uniquely identified, allowing for clear differentiation and management of multiple instances.